 Commercial lighting broadly refers to lighting which is used for commercial spaces such as offices, retail stores or even hospitals.
 The function of commercial lighting is usually the most important consideration, rather than, for example, residential lighting, which is more decorative.
 Other important considerations for commercial lighting include maintenance, lifespan and energy usage.

 Track Lighting Series

 The Track Lighting Series is the keystone of the LED World product range.
-The fittings are semi-modular, meaning that you have the ability for light fittings to be switched between and slid along tracks without the help of an electrician.
+The fittings are semi-modular, meaning that you have the ability for light fittings to be switched between and slid along tracks to change the spacing, position and placement without the help of an electrician.
 Featuring a 360 degree movement range, they provide the ability to change the illumination focus area.
 This is great for retail stores or art galleries, where the environment is frequently changing.
 The architectural cylinder shaped design makes the Track Lighting Series perfect for every application.

 Linear Lighting Series

 Linear pendant lights are best suited for a variety of projects including offices, retail space, shopping centres, hotels and residential kitchen areas.
 The profiles can be cut to custom sizes and lengths which are surface mounted, suspended or recessed into the ceiling and can be painted any colour to suit company branding or the interior scheme.
 Linear pendant lights are modern alternatives to fluorescent, offer significantly reduce energy consumption and have a contemporary, industrial look.